cocotb/cocotb/documentation/source/glossary.rst

       The result of calling a :term:`coroutine function`.
       Coroutines are not run immediately, you must either :keyword:`await` on them which blocks the awaiting coroutine until it is finished;
-      or fork the coroutine, turning it into a :term:`task`, which runs concurrently.
+      or turn them into a :term:`task`, which can be run concurrently.
       See also the :term:`Python glossary <python:coroutine>`.

    DUT